Høylandsbygda: Shipping village (1850 onwards)

 As the Industrial Revolution reached Norway in the 1850s, most of the inhabitants of the small farming villages left for the cities, Bergen and Christiania (now: Oslo) in particular, leaving the farms with a shortage of workers.
 The number of farms was shortened, with several farms merging or closing.
 Meanwhile, the introduction of new tools and machines, along with the villages prime location near the coast, opened up for a new industry: shipbuilding.

 At the turn of the century, there was three main builders in Høylandsbygd, who all produced wooden fishing boats.
 By 1920, only two remained, and they merged to form a large ship building plant in central Høylandsbygd, where Eide Marine Services, the current incarnation of the plant, has its offices today.
 Continuing to produce wooden vessels, mainly for fishing, the plant produced 42 ships from 1920 to 1950, all by hand.
 The founder, Georg Eide Sr. (9 December 1896 – 16 October 1951), remained in charge of the company until his sudden death in 1951, resulting in temporary closure..
 In 1955, the company was reformed as Georg Eides Sønner by his sons Gerhard and Johannes Eide.

 They continued focus on building wooden vessels for the fishing industry, and during the first decade, the company grew fast.
 By the 1970s the company was one of the leading job suppliers in the local community, and by 1980, the number of inhabitants in the village had doubled.
 While the growth stagnated during the early 90s, the number of inhabitants has remained stable at above 400.

 Schools and services

 The local elementary school, Hauge skule, was in operation from 1964 to 2011, with renovations in 1979 and 2004.
 Prior to 1964, the village had several small school houses, common in Norway at this time, from the late 18th century until 1964, when the new school was completed.
 In 2011, all pupils were moved to a new school that gathered all the pupils on Halsnøy, while the kindergarten service remained.

 In addition to public school, the village has had a general store since 1955, and also had postal and banking offices until 1995, when services were centralized to Sæbøvik.
-The village has semi-hourly bus connections to the rest of Halsnøy and Kvinnherad, and had a ferry service until 1982.
+The village has semi-hourly bus connections to the rest of the island of Halsnøya and to Kvinnherad Municipality.